In 2005, Ari Meisel was diagnosed with Crohn’s disease

 “I couldn’t have even hired a ghostwriter, because no one else could have written my book.
 That was the thing.”

-It was only through his conversations with Mark Chait, his Book Developer on the Book In A Box team (and an ex-Executive Editor from HarperCollins), that Ari was able to get his his ideas into the structure they needed.
+It was only through his conversations with Mark Chait, his Book Developer on the Book In A Box team (and a former Executive Editor from HarperCollins), that Ari was able to get his his ideas into the structure they needed.

 It worked, and the book turned out incredibly (and changed lives)